-About Forest Agriculture Enterprises
+About Forest Agriculture Nursery

 "Redesigning Agriculture in Nature's Image"

-Established on New Forest Farm in the early 1990s, Forest Agriculture Enterprises began as a Wisconsin nursery interested in breeding productive and extreme climate-robust hybrid chestnuts and hybrid hazelnuts in anticipation for the commercial potential of these valuable nutrient-dense crops to work as part of integrated restorative food systems.
+Established on New Forest Farm in the early 1990s, Forest Agriculture Nursery began as a Wisconsin nursery interested in breeding productive and extreme climate-robust hybrid chestnuts and hybrid hazelnuts in anticipation for the commercial potential of these valuable nutrient-dense crops to work as part of integrated restorative food systems.
 At the time, exploration of cold hardy hazelnut and chestnut varieties adapted for cold climates was in it's infancy.
-After decades of variety trials with thousands of trees, Forest Agriculture Enterprises developed into an edible woody crops nursery that offered bare root seedlings from the healthiest and top yielding survivors on the property.
+After decades of variety trials with thousands of trees, Forest Agriculture Nursery developed into an edible woody crops nursery that offered bare root seedlings from the healthiest and top yielding survivors on the property.

-Forest Agriculture Enterprises Today
+Forest Agriculture Nursery Today

 Although we specialize in hybrid hazelnuts and hybrid chestnuts seedlings, we offer a number of our favorites woody polyculture companions like Korean Nut Pine, Walnuts, Apples, Serviceberry, and Sea Buckthorn.
 Please browse the shop for a complete list of products.